PostHog/posthog.com/contents/tutorials/posthog-for-vuejs.md

 ## Initializing PostHog

 The fun part.
 Initialization.
 There are multiple **valid** ways to initialize PostHog.
 While all are fair game, some may be looked down upon by others—*cough*, React purists, *cough*.
-I will cover three methods — **plugins**, **provide/inject**, and **Vue.prototype**.
+I will cover three methods — plugins, provide/inject, and Vue.prototype.
 Choose what is best for you, considering your Vue version and your codebase’s stylistic choices.

 ### Initialization Method 1: Create a Plugin

-**For both Vue 3.x and Vue 2.x users**
+_Note: For both Vue 3.x and Vue 2.x users_

 I will begin by spawning a plugins folder from within my src.
 You may already have one!